A flourishing commercial chancery practice and a genuinely practising second six? Pupillage at this set is certainly no hard Sel…

 Our tenants regularly appear in the County Courts, First-tier tribunal (Property Chamber), the High Court, the Upper Tribunal, the Court of Appeal and the Supreme Court.
 They commonly appear in or preside over mediations and arbitrations, including international arbitrations, often applying foreign law.

 We have a strong focus on introducing student interns from schemes aimed at extending access to legal career experience.
 For example, we participate in the Bar Placement Scheme, operated by the Bar Council in partnership with other charities.
 As part of this scheme, we welcome students each year from non-traditional backgrounds for the Bar.
 We also support IntoUniversity, a charity focused on helping students from disadvantaged backgrounds attain tertiary education or achieve their chosen ambition.
-This year we were proud to take part in the 10,000 Black Interns Programme, which organises paid internships for Black students across a number of industries.
+Last year we were proud to take part in the 10,000 Black Interns Programme, which organises paid internships for Black students across a number of industries.
 We also had one student from the Access to the Bar Award, which funds two weeks of work for students from backgrounds which do not traditionally have history or opportunities within the Bar.

 Main areas of work